Workload Management with Resource Queues

 How Memory Limits Work

-Setting MEMORY_LIMIT on a resource queue sets the maximum amount of memory that all active queries submitted through the queue can consume for a segment instance.
+Setting MEMORY_LIMIT on a resource queue sets the maximum amount of memory that all active queries submitted through the queue can consume on a segment host.
 The amount of memory allotted to a query is the queue memory limit divided by the active statement limit.
-(Use the memory limits in conjunction with statement-based queues rather than cost-based queues.)
+(Pivotal recommends that memory limits be used in conjunction with statement-based queues rather than cost-based queues.)
 For example, if a queue has a memory limit of 2000MB and an active statement limit of 10, each query submitted through the queue is allotted 200MB of memory by default.
 The default memory allotment can be overridden on a per-query basis using the statement_mem server configuration parameter (up to the queue memory limit).
 Once a query has started executing, it holds its allotted memory in the queue until it completes, even if during execution it actually consumes less than its allotted amount of memory.

 You can use the statement_mem server configuration parameter to override memory limits set by the current resource queue.
 At the session level, you can increae statement_mem up to the resource queue's MEMORY_LIMIT.
 This will allow an individual query to use all of the memory allocated for the entire queue without affecting other resource queues.